Firm Logo

 Poisoning – Signs and Symptoms

 Different poisons have different effects on the body’s systems.
 Because poisons have such unpredictable effects, monitor someone you suspect may have been poisoned.
-Watch for changes in heart rhythm, excessive or scanty salivation, unusual pupil dilations, changes in respiration rate or complaints of pain.
-Neurological symptoms such as fatigue, hyperactivity or confusion may be more challenging to detect.
+Watch for changes in heart rhythm, excessive or scanty salivation, unusual pupil dilations, changes in respiration rate, or complaints of pain.
+Neurological symptoms such as fatigue, hyperactivity, or confusion may be more challenging to detect.

 Poisoning – What You Should Do

-If you know someone has ingested poison and can identify the poisonous substance, call Poison Control at 1-800-222-1222 immediately for posoin help and instructions.
+If you know someone has ingested poison and can identify the poisonous substance, call Poison Control at 1-800-222-1222 immediately for poison help and instructions.
 Keep the packaging, if any, for the poison nearby; Poison Control staff will ask you questions about it to determine the proper course of action.
 The Poison Control Center may also be able to advise you without knowing the nature of the poison.
 However, the emergency room is a safer option if the substance is unknown.
 The hospital will have the diagnostic tools needed to identify the poison and treat the patient properly.
 If the person isn’t breathing, call 911 immediately.

 Poisoning – Home Treatments